-Even today, budding photographers continue to champion this technique as a means of conveying their artistic vision through their photographic work.
+Even though it’s not a new technique, budding photographers continue today to champion this technique as a means of conveying their artistic vision through their photographic work.

 If you have always wondered what exactly makes double exposure photography such a powerful instrument for artistic expression, you have come to the right place.
 In this post, we are going to explore the characteristics of this style, and I’ll show you how to create double exposure images.
 We will also highlight some of the creative ideas that you can adopt when working in this style.

 So What is Double Exposure Photography?